-To address these challenges, we introduce Hyper-STTN, a hypergraph-based spatial-temporal transformer network designed to handle both pair-wise and group-wise underlying social interactions, as illustrated in Fig. \ref{fig:F1}, across spatial-temporal dimensions.
-The core concept behind Hyper-STTN is its utilization of an effective HHI and social interaction inference framework using multiscale hypergraphs.
-The main contributions of this paper can be summarized as follows: (1).
-We propose a novel human trajectory prediction framework called Hyper-STTN, which constructs crowded dynamics using a set of multiscale hypergraphs to leverage group-wise and pair-wise social interactions in both spatial and temporal dimensions; (2).
-Hyper-STTN aligns heterogeneous features and interactions using a multi-modal transformer network to avoid confusion in interpretations; (3).
-Hyper-STTN demonstrates outstanding performance compared with other existing SOTA approaches on publicly available pedestrian trajectory datasets.
+To address the aforementioned challenges, we propose Hyper-STTN, a hypergraph-based spatial-temporal transformer network explicitly designed to model both pairwise and groupwise social interactions across spatial-temporal dimensions, as illustrated in Fig.~\ref{fig:F1}.
+The central idea of Hyper-STTN is to provide an effective framework for inferring HHI and social dependencies by leveraging multiscale hypergraphs.
+The main contributions of this work are as follows: (1).
+We introduce Hyper-STTN, which constructs crowd dynamics using a set of multiscale hypergraphs to jointly capture groupwise and pairwise social interactions in both spatial and temporal domains; (2) Hyper-STTN incorporates a multimodal transformer module to align heterogeneous features and interactions, thereby mitigating interpretational ambiguities; (3).
+Extensive experiments on publicly available pedestrian trajectory datasets demonstrate that Hyper-STTN outperforms existing SOTA approaches.